PhoenixTales/phoenix-docs/world/factions/guilds/firemages.md

+## Add

-TO story and costume design:
+To story and costume design:
 Milten may have been a "Lehrling" in the Comic, but since the game he may have become an "Adept".
 Or he may become one in course of the game;